 If there is a God who created everything, then we are created beings, created for a unique purpose.
-If there’s not a God, then you and I are cosmic accidents that evolved from an ape, and we are just taking up space, using up resources until we die.
+If there’s not a God, then you and I are cosmic accidents that evolved from an amoeba, and we are just taking up space, using up resources until we die.
 If there’s not a God, then we have no purpose.
 It’s pretty much that simple.
-Athiests may try to argue that there’s more to life than that, but there’s really not.
+Atheists may try to argue that there’s more to life than that, but there really is not.
 This carnal world is very temporary and will vanish away like smoke in the wind.

 - Many people think God is a “religion”, and that religion is responsible for all the wars, death, and suffering in the world.

 - Some say that they’ve prayed, and nothing has happened, so there can’t be a God.

 - Others argue that if there really is a God, why would He allow so much disaster, suffering, sickness and death?
 They just can’t “marry up” the idea of a Creator God and the world in its current condition.

 - Still, others believe in the “theory” of evolution, that man evolved out of an amorphous ooze after a big bang, and that leaves no room for God “blowing out of the water”.
 They hate the “silly story” of the Biblical Creation because they THINK it does not coincide with “science”.
 God created the Heavens and the earth and everything in it in seven days….yea right…(sarcasm).